Advice about how to lose weight is everywhere: on the internet, in print publications, by word of mouth, and on television.

 The key is choosing the right carbs to include in your weight-loss diet or maintenance plan; refined carbohydrates like white flour and sugar, along with other processed foods can cause weight gain.
 This is because they will be digested very quickly, which will make you hungry faster.
 This will cause you to eat more calories, which will increase your weight.

 4. Calories Are Calories

-Calorie counts represent the amount of energy contained in a food.
+Calorie counts represent the amount of energy contained in food.
 But foods with the same number of calories don’t affect your body in the same manner.